zhihuadong8023/docs_ins2000/quick_start.rst

 ------------------

 Connect the computer with a serial cable and install the serial cable driver.
-After the driver is installed, the successful serial port recognition will be displayed in the computer's device manager. as the picture shows:
+After the driver is installed, the successful serial port recognition will be displayed in the computer's device manager. as the figure shows:

 .. figure:: media/serial_1.png
     :align: center